What Is In-App Guidance? (+Benefits, Examples)

 Why is this example remarkable enough to make it to this list?
 A self-help widget opens right within the Slack app — it doesn’t redirect you to a new page.
 Users can read through help topics without moving to a different page, which makes it easy to follow the guidance and doesn’t disrupt the user experience.

-5 Tools to Create In-App Guided Content
+5 Tools to Create In-App User Guidance

 You don’t have to be a tech professional to create in-app guidance.
 You just need the right digital adoption platform (DAP) that will provide you with an interface to layer contextual help to your software.